Academics and learning

 Academic support and learning services

-Iowa State will continue to offer a complete menu of academic support and learning services for students.
+Iowa State continues to offer a complete menu of academic support and learning services for students.

-Learning Communities: We will encourage virtual learning community meetings, whenever possible, to enhance safety for both students and instructors.
-In-person opportunities will be included when feasible, following appropriate guidelines for room capacities, physical distancing, and face coverings.
+Learning Communities: We encourage virtual learning community meetings, whenever possible, to enhance safety for both students and instructors.
+In-person opportunities are included when feasible, following appropriate guidelines for room capacities, physical distancing, and face coverings.

-Services of the Academic Success Center: Tutoring, supplemental instruction, and academic coaching will continue to be offered, virtually in most cases and with some in-person sessions.
-A catalog of “Coaches’ Corner” sessions will be recorded and made available to students to view online.
+Services of the Academic Success Center: Tutoring, supplemental instruction, and academic coaching continue to be offered, virtually in most cases and with some in-person sessions.
+A catalog of recorded “Coaches’ Corner” sessions are available to students to view online.

 Accommodations for students concerned about their risk for COVID-19

-Students at a higher risk to develop severe illness from COVID-19 based on their age or underlying medical condition, as defined by the Centers for Disease Control, will be given preference for placement in online courses.
+Students at a higher risk to develop severe illness from COVID-19 based on their age or underlying medical condition, as defined by the Centers for Disease Control, were given preference for placement in online courses.
 Additional information on this process can be found on the Dean of Students website.
-However, it is important to note that we will not be able to offer all scheduled courses with an online option in cases such as labs where students use special equipment, or courses that feature a unique instructional experience.
+However, it is important to note, we are not be able to offer all scheduled courses with an online option in cases such as labs where students use special equipment, or courses that feature a unique instructional experience.

-Changes to the fall academic calendar will create unavoidable conflicts that delay a student’s arrival on campus or ability to start classes on August 17, including scheduled work, internships, family commitments, or difficulty traveling to Ames.
-Some students could be required to self-isolate at the very beginning of the semester to protect the broader community.
+Changes to the fall academic calendar create unavoidable conflicts that delay a student’s arrival on campus or ability to start classes on Aug.
+17, including scheduled work, internships, family commitments, or difficulty traveling to Ames.
+Some students were required to self-isolate at the very beginning of the semester to protect the broader community.

-Students who need to miss class during the semester’s first week should contact their instructors prior to the beginning of the semester.
+Students who needed to miss class during the semester’s first week were expected to contact their instructors prior to the beginning of the semester.

-In collaboration with the Faculty Senate’s Executive Board, the validating enrollment registration requirement has been suspended for the fall semester.
+In collaboration with the Faculty Senate’s Executive Board, the validating enrollment registration requirement was suspended for the fall semester.
 According to this policy, students are typically expected to “validate” their enrollment in a course by attending the first or second class meeting.
-This temporary action promotes flexibility and will help students who may be unable to timely arrive on campus by preventing their removal from courses.
+This temporary action provided flexibility and prevented course removal of students who were unable to immediately arrive on campus.

 Faculty set their own policies on class attendance (Faculty Handbook, Section 10.4.1), and excused absences from class are handled between the student and instructor.
 In setting their policies and making decisions, faculty should consider the potential need for students to stay home when they are not feeling well, and to self-isolate if they are exhibiting COVID-19 symptoms or have tested positive for the virus.
 Faculty are asked to be as flexible as possible, and likewise, students are asked to be flexible if a faculty member becomes ill and unable to teach.